Symptoms Of A Bad ECU And Replacement Cost

 • When the BCM goes bad, it’s like your car is haunted.
 The alarm might sound at random times; wipers run without your instruction; headlights flicker.
 Who knows?
 Anything electronic in your car’s “body” area could be affected.

-And these are just three of the hundreds of control modules that make up the ECU.
+And these are just three of the numerous control modules that make up the ECU.
 Others include:

 • PCM – Powertrain Control Module.
 The PCM is different from car to car.
 Broadly speaking, it connects the ECM and TCM for a smooth ride.